Seolgye-Dokhak's Verilog Master Season 1 (A Career Leap for Digital Design Engineers Completed with Practical Coding Test Problems)

 Gates, Karnaugh maps, vector/scalar, conditional statements, modules, flip-flops, counters, FSM, testbench writing, etc.

-• Level 1: Solving Practical Design Extension Problems
+• Level 1: Practical Design Expansion Problem Solving

-Implement and verify real-world circuit design problems such as Parity, Mux, Adder, ALU, Bin2Gray, Interrupt Control, Pipeline, and parameterization using Verilog.
+Implement and verify actual circuit design problems using Verilog.

 • Final Summary

-Core concept summaries for Lv0 and Lv1, reviews of incorrect code, and summaries for interview preparation provided
+Core concept summary for Lv0 and Lv1, review of incorrect code, and summary for interview preparation provided

-1โƒฃ Students and job seekers preparing for circuit design coding tests
+1โƒฃ Majoring students or job seekers preparing for circuit design coding tests

-2โƒฃ Graduate students who want to learn RTL design systematically through hands-on practice
+2โƒฃ Graduate students who want to systematically learn RTL design through practice-oriented methods

-4โƒฃ Designers who want to expand their expertise into System-Verilog or testbenches
+4โƒฃ Designers who want to expand their knowledge to System-Verilog or testbenches

 After taking this course,